vedharish/confd/docs/command-line-flags.md

       Vault user-id to use with the app-id backend (only used with -backend=value and auth-type=app-id) -username string
-      the username to authenticate as (only used with vault and etcd backends) -version
+      the username to authenticate as (only used with vault and etcd backends) -vault-nonce string
+      Vault nonce value for re-authenticating (only used with -auth-type=ec2) -vault-role string
+      Vault role that confd should assume while authenticating (only used with -auth-type=ec2) -version
       print version and exit
   -watch